-The owner of the brand new wine bar Soif, Véronique Rivest, works non-stop to know everything about being a sommelier.
+The owner of the wine bar Soif, Véronique Rivest, works non-stop to know everything about being a sommelier.

 Years before TV went digital, theatre grad Randall Dark was well ahead of the curve when it came to exploiting the revolutionary potential of HD.

 University research on icebergs, glaciers, sea ice and Arctic shipping is strengthening — and leading to cool jobs for graduates.

 From the back wall of MacDonald Hall, they’ve peered out over the city for more than four decades.